EventoWeb

 Degree Program MSc in Preneurship for Regenerative Food Systems

-• explain the concept of sustainable and regenerative development in agri food systems.
+• explain the concept of sustainable and regenerative development in agro-food systems.

-• view an agri food network as a system as well as identify and describe important stakeholders and their relationships.
+• view an agro-food network as a system as well as identify and describe important stakeholders and their relationships.

 • understand the use and application of different innovation methods.

-• analyze ecosystems and identify connections, drivers & pain points.
-Develop interventions and project ideas based on their impact.
+• analyze system dynamics and identify connections, drivers & pain points.
+Develop interventions and project ideas based on an impact model.

 • use suitable qualitative and quantitative methods to examine customers, markets, and critically interpret their findings.

-• know sustainability and impact assessment methods and understand their purpose and use cases, particularly regarding innovation potential.
+• use sustainability and impact assessment methods and explain their purpose and use cases.

-• understand selected instruments and methods for the foundation and management of sustainable businesses.
+• explain selected instruments and methods for the transformation of businesses.

-• apply innovation and design processes and methods to develop business ideas, projects, products, and services.
+• apply innovation and design processes and methods to develop regenerative business ideas, projects, products, and services.

 • connect their own experience with the project needs and learn from each other.